TrentonZero/trentonzero.github.io/_posts/2021-11-25-a-thanksgiving-post.md

 ---
 I began to write this in my notebook with the line "When I was young, every variation from linear progressive time was a nuisance."
 And as soon as I wrote it, I realized it wasn't true.

 To be young is to live an entire life in the grooves of cyclic time.
 Life is summers at Benbrook Lake, Thanksgiving, Christmas.
-The annual trip up to Dalhart and to the smell of horses.
+The annual trip up to Dalhart which smells of horses.
 Cartoons on Saturday morning.
 The funny pages on Sunday afternoon.
 The favorite TV show Friday at 4.

 <!-- more -->